 Hi!
-My name is Josh, a vertebrate paleontologist and assistant professor of evolutionary biology, currently based at Lake Forest College, IL.
+My name is Josh, and I am a vertebrate paleontologist currently based at Lake Forest College, IL.

 Education